 While most frozen foods have a long list of hard-to-pronounce ingredients and preservatives, you won’t find that at TJ’s because of the private label standards.
 According to our source, the macaroni and cheese is far and away the best frozen mac and cheese available, while the mandarin chicken is a national bestseller.

-During a podcast episode (yes, Trader Joe’s has a podcast), it was revealed that the mandarin chicken was met with unanimous approval by the Tasting Panel when it was created in 2002 by a chef in Southern California, and it’s been the overall favorite in every Customer Choice Awards survey that the company has put for nearly a decade.
+During a podcast episode (yes, Trader Joe’s has a podcast), it was revealed that the mandarin chicken was met with unanimous approval by the Tasting Panel when it was created in 2002 by a chef in Southern California, and it’s been the overall favorite in every Customer Choice Awards survey for nearly a decade.

 Another can’t-miss freezer section?
 The frozen desserts.
 We taste-tested 13 different varieties of frozen cakes, cookies, ice cream, and more to determine the best buys.
-Determining one clear winner was impossible, but check out our top five favorites here (along with what you should skip).
+Deciding on one clear winner was impossible, but check out our top five favorites here (along with what you should skip).

 These are the most coveted of products.
 Last year, they had a super-limited (one case per store) stock of Geisha coffee that sold out almost instantly, and right now, they have a coconut-soy wax grapefruit candle that you should snatch up ASAP.

 Crew members want to be able to make recommendations and tell you what something tastes like, so they make a point to taste everything.
 They also get a confidential bulletin each week from the corporate office that tells them what’s coming so they can prep in advance.

 Before any new product makes it to stores, it goes through a rigorous review process courtesy of a formal Tasting Panel that determines what does and doesn’t go on shelves—and while there are some misses (such as a cream of venison soup and a peanut butter replacement called “cottonseed butter”), they generally are really in tune with what the Trader Joe’s customer will like.